 Character Meet and Greets and Photos

-There are more than 15 characters to meet at MVMCP and the lines to meet these characters can grow quite long.
-You could easily spend the entire party waiting in line to meet characters.
-If meeting a particular character (like Santa Jack Skellington) or two will make your evening, get in line early, before the party actually begins if possible.
-Check again towards the end of the night, after Holiday Wishes of course, but don’t wait too long as some characters tend to leave before the official end of the party.
+There are usually more than 15 characters to meet at Mickey’s Very Merry Christmas Party and the lines to meet these characters, can sometimes grow long.
+If meeting a particular character or two will make your evening, we suggest getting in line early, before the party actually begins if possible.
+You could easily spend an hour or more waiting in line to meet characters during the heart of the party, so getting in line early is key.
 We recommend prioritizing which character(s) you must meet, and put a cap on the time you’ll wait in line.

 We prefer the PhotoPass opportunities at the parties as well as the party exclusive magic shots, and they have shorter lines than the characters.
 Oh, and a photo at the Christmas tree at the bottom of Main Street is an absolute must.